Sanyam2005/C-Shell/README.md

 # C-Shell
 Mini Project 1 of Operating Systems and Networks Course.
-I have implemented a custom C shell from scratch Here's a concise list of functions your shell performs with their formats and descriptions for the README file:
+I have implemented a custom C shell from scratch Here's a concise list of functions my shell performs with their formats and descriptions for the README file:

 ---